Sonophoto/SerialCLI/README.md

 # SerialCLI

+## Unfortunately this project has been concelled for opensourcing :-( but you can still run with the idea! :-)

 ## Project is in development, post an issue if you have a question about anything.

 A UART Serial CLI framework for ATMegaxxxxP class processors using Wiring/Arduino it allows rapid prototyping of serial based device control interfaces.
 May not fully support ATMega328/P based "Unos"(tm)